AeroFlorian/MsTeamsAdaptiveCard/README.md

 # MsTeamsAdaptiveCard

 ## Description
 Python lib to move from ConnectorCards to AdaptiveCards in MS Teams As O365 Connectors will be deprecated, new usage is via Workflows/Power Automate

+## Documentation and Examples
+Documentation and Examples are available at [GitHub](https://github.com/AeroFlorian/MsTeamsAdaptiveCard)

 ## Installation
 This lib is available in PyPi, you can install it via pip: